 This depends on how heavily you want to immerse yourself into Alice Springs and it’s surrounds, and when you plan on visiting.
 My recommendation is that if you allow 7 – 10 days you will have plenty of time to visit almost all of our suggestions above.
 Add an additional 4-5 days to visit Uluru, Kata Tjuta and Kings Canyon whilst you’re there.

 When is the Best Time to Visit Central Australia

 The winter months are usually the best times to visit Central Australia – May to September.
 Remember, winters in the desert are often quite cold so be sure to pack accordingly.
 Average winter temperatures vary and can sink as low as -6 degrees celsius (approx 21F) whilst the days can be quite warm at 25 degrees celsius (77F).

 There is a wide range of accommodation available in and around Alice Springs with a range of dining options available.

 Alice Springs is an extraordinary place to visit and certainly one of the most enjoyable places I’ve ever lived.
 I visit as often as I can and am still drawn by the intense colours of the desert.
 I recommend you put Alice Springs on your ‘must visit’ list!

-Alice Springs really is an experience not to be missed – check out my “10 reasons to visit Alice Springs“.
+Alice Springs really is an experience not to be missed – check out my “21 great reasons to visit Alice Springs“.
 It’s the perfect place to experience the heart and soul of the Outback.